A Fast Broadband Beamspace Transformation: Related Work

-{In sub-band processing samples are buffered at each sensor, a FFT is applied to each buffer, and narrowband beamforming is performed across each frequency bin.
+{In sub-band processing samples are buffered at each sensor, an FFT is applied to each buffer, and narrowband beamforming is performed across each frequency bin.
 After the frequency-domain operations, an inverse FFT is used to reconstruct a block of beamformed time samples.
 Achieving high frequency resolution and eliminating beam-squint demands collecting a large number of samples at each sensor.
 The exact number scales with the signal's bandwidth, and is often on the order of thousands for broadband use cases.
 Therefore this process carries substantial memory requirements in addition to inducing significant latency.
-Moreover, frequency-domain processing can create distortions across successive blocks of beamformed samples, further complicating the sub-band approach \cite{10835170}.
+This is apparent in the numerical experiments in Section~\ref{sec:num_exp}, which show that using a limited number of samples leads to considerable degradation in beamforming performance, even when the number of samples is in the thousands.
+Moreover, frequency-domain processing can create distortions across successive blocks of beamformed samples, complicating their application to real-time streaming data \cite{10835170}.
 This is in addition to distortions due to the finite extent of the signal, a property common to classic frequency domain approaches and their time domain analogs \cite{compton1988th}.
 In contrast, our method requires far fewer samples to ensure beam-squint-free performance and highly accurate signal reconstructions.}